amuhirwa/alu-AirBnB_clone/README.md

 ### Introduction

 This repository contains the codebase for the initial stage of a project to build a clone of the AirBnB website.
 We are creating a command interpreter to manage AirBnB objects, enabling us to perform actions such as creating, retrieving, updating, and deleting objects.
+It also holds the basic front-end made with html/css.

 ### Project Description